unparalleled-js/docs-1/connectors/zendesk/get-tickets-by-external-id-action.md

 # Zendesk - Get list of tickets by external ID action

-This action retrieves a list of all ticket in your Zendesk instance that matches a search by external ID.
-Only results that matches all the criteria will be returned
+This action retrieves a list of tickets that matches a search by external ID.
+Only records in your Zendesk instance that matches all the criteria will be returned

 ![Get list of tickets by external ID action](/assets/images/connectors/zendesk/get-ticket-external-id.png) *Get list of tickets by external ID action*